Interior Design is Worth the Investment – Here’s Why

 - The size of your home

 - Your preferred design style

 - Project timing

 Next, we offer up a budget.
-For renovation and construction assistance with furnishings, our projects are typically $100,000 per 1,000 square feet of space.
+Overall, our projects are typically $100,000 per 1,000 square feet of space.
 If we’re only assisting with the furnishings, we recommend a minimum furnishings budget of $200,000.
-Based on the budget we develop, we’ll share past projects similar in scope.
-This gives clients an idea of what their home’s interior could look like with their budget.
+At any given time, we could have a client with a $200,000 budget and one with a budget of $1million+.
+It really depends on the size of the home and the project scope.
+Based on the budget we develop, we’ll share past projects that are similar in size to give you an idea of what to expect at that price point.
 If need be, we can also do a site walk-through.
 This is one of the best parts of my job.
 I’m able to assess the current structure of the home, inside and out.
 I’ll point out to you all the potential of your new home!

 Interior Designers Are Worth The Investment